brianmhess/DSE-Spark-HDFS/LoadFromHDFSFileREPL.md

 You need to have a local copy of DSE 4.6 installed (this example is based on a tarball install).

+You will also need to clone this repo.

 Additionally, you are going to need a Hadoop environment.
 A simple way to do this (which is what this exercise is based on) is to download the Hortonworks Sandbox.
 The HDP 2.2 Sandbox can be downloaded from  http://hortonworks.com/products/hortonworks-sandbox/.
 I used the VMWare version.

 #Setup